jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 "Ethan.
 Good morning.
 I assume you're calling with your decision?"

 "Yes, sir."
 Ethan took a breath.
+His hand was shaking.
+Caroline squeezed tighter.
 "Thank you for the incredible opportunity.
 Thank you for your honesty and guidance over the past few weeks.
 But I'm going to have to decline Detroit's offer.
 I'm going to MIT."

 Silence on the other end.
 Then: "Good for you, kid."